 How do I find courses being offered online in a given semester?

-Navigate to the schedule of classes available on OSCAR.
+Navigate to the schedule of classes available on the OSCAR.
 Select the “Schedule of classes”, select the semester in which you are interested in taking courses, and the language in which you are interested.
 Any U/UU or UA/UAA course sections listed are courses that are offered online (e.g., Elementary Japanese I – JAPN 1001 – UA).
 Special/Transient students should look for Section U or UU (e.g., Elementary Japanese I - JAPN 1001 - U).
+The schedule of new classes available online will be updated per the date on the academic calendar.

 What course and section should I take?